Healthy GL Series: Glintverse Picks You’ll Love

 So why aren’t we talking about these series more?

-If we truly want better sapphic representation, we can’t keep giving all the attention to relationships that tear each other apart.
+If we truly want better sapphic representation, we can’t keep giving all the attention to relationships that tear each other apart; it is time to hype the ones that hold each other together because healthy isn’t boring; it is transformative and necessary.

-Because in a world that’s still catching up, showing women love each other well is more than sweet.
+Because in a world that is still catching up, showing women love each other well is more than sweet; it is a powerful act of change and hope.

 You Deserve to See Yourself in Love That Feels Safe